 There are many reasons why a bladder may leak or be hard to control.
+We'll cover some of the most common conditions and what can be done to manage symptoms.

 Problems with the pelvic floor and sphincter

 Some people leak when they cough, sneeze or laugh.
 This is called Stress Urinary Incontinence.
 This usually happens because the muscles in the pelvic floor or sphincter are weak or damaged.